New (album): Promotion

-A "drive-in" listening event took place at the Open Road car dealership in Manhattan.

 "New" was released as a single to the iTunes Store and SoundCloud on 28 August 2013.
 The single was accompanied by an announcement that the album would be released on 14 October in the United Kingdom, and a day later in the United States.
 A deluxe edition of New was also announced, featuring two bonus tracks.
 An official McCartney Instagram account launched at the same time as the album was revealed.
 McCartney debuted the songs "Save Us" and "Everybody Out There" at the third annual iHeartRadio Music Festival.

 On 23 September, McCartney's news blog unveiled the final artwork for New, replacing the earlier minimal black-and-white logo used as a placeholder for online retailers.
 The logo and cover concept was conceived by UK art and design team Rebecca and Mike, with CGI created by Ben Ib.
 The imagery of fluorescent lights was inspired by the sculptural work of Dan Flavin.
 The titles of the deluxe edition bonus tracks were also announced as "Turned Out" and "Get Me Out of Here".
 Promotion later included a Twitter interview, on 4 October, when McCartney answered fan questions related to the album.

 On 6 October, full-album listening events took place in the form of drive-ins: in the Los Angeles area, fans brought their vehicles to the Vinland Drive-In, while in New York City, listeners were taken to the rooftop of an Open Road Volkswagen dealership to sit in new cars belonging to the company.
 The drive-in idea came about late into the promotional campaign, when McCartney had been listening to the album in his own car about a week before the event took place.

 On 10 October, McCartney and his band performed a surprise concert in New York's Times Square, after posting two short tweets announcing the event about an hour before it occurred.
 The fifteen-minute performance consisted of four tracks off the album: "New", "Save Us", "Everybody Out There" and "Queenie Eye".
 The event gathered a large crowd and came a day after another surprise concert to 400 students at the Frank Sinatra School of the Arts in Queens, New York.
 The latter performance was streamed on Yahoo! on 14 October.
 McCartney also performed songs from the album on Jimmy Kimmel Live and Late Night with Jimmy Fallon.

 McCartney was a sponsor of the 2013 Kyushu honbasho, and the sleeve for New was displayed on banners during the tournament's final day on 24 November, with McCartney in attendance.